snigdha920/Interview-Prep/README.md

 Here are my topic wise solutions to recent interview from platforms including Leetcode, GeeksForGeeks, Interviewbit and other online judges.
 <br />
-I aim to improve my Data Structures and algorithms skills and share a roadmap with others who want to do the same!
+I aim to :
+- improve my Data Structures and algorithms skills
+- share my roadmap with others who want to do the same!

 🟢 Easy questions<br />
 🔵 Medium questions<br />